weyoume/wenode/README.md

 There are quite a few environment variables that can be set to run eznode in different ways:

 * `USE_WAY_TOO_MUCH_RAM` - if set to true, eznode starts a 'full node'
-* `USE_FULL_WEB_NODE` - if set to true, a default config file will be used that enables a full set of API's and associated plugins.
+* `USE_FULL_CONTENT_NODE` - if set to true, a default config file will be used that enables a full set of API's and associated plugins.
 * `USE_NGINX_FRONTEND` - if set to true, this will enable an NGINX reverse proxy in front of eznode that proxies websocket requests to eznode.
 This will also enable a custom healtcheck at the path '/health' that lists how many seconds away from current blockchain time your node is.
 It will return a '200' if it's less than 60 seconds away from synced.
 * `USE_MULTICORE_READONLY` - if set to true, this will enable eznode in multiple reader mode to take advantage of multiple cores (if available).
 Read requests are handled by the read-only nodes, and write requests are forwarded back to the single 'writer' node automatically.
 NGINX load balances all requests to the reader nodes, 4 per available core.
 This setting is still considered experimental and may have trouble with some API calls until further development is completed.
 * `HOME` - set this to the path where you want eznode to store it's data files (block log, shared memory, config file, etc).
 By default `/var/lib/eznode` is used and exists inside the docker container.
 If you want to use a different mountpoint (like a ramdisk, or a different drive) then you may want to set this variable to map the volume to your docker container.